garrandall/popular-music-data/tracks/wings-little-mix.md

   ranking_list: Billboard Hot 100
   start_date: '2013-06-15'
 ---
-Mama told me not to waste my life (Ah-ooh)
+Mama told me not to waste my life (Ah-oh
-She said "Spread your wings my little butterfly (Ah-ooh) Don't let what they say keep you up at night (Ah-ooh) And if they give you—, shh, then they can walk on by-y-y
+She said "Spread your wings my little butterfly (Ah-oh Don't let what they say keep you up at night (Ah-oh And if they give you—, shh, then they can walk on by-y-y